paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-207-combating-domestic-trafficking-in-persons.md

   (A) the development by each United States attorney, in consultation with State, local, and tribal government agencies, of a district-specific strategic plan to coordinate the identification of victims and the investigation and prosecution of human trafficking crimes;

-  (B) the appointment of not fewer than 1 assistant United States attorney in each district dedicated to the prosecution of human trafficking cases or responsible for implementing the National Strategy;

-  (C) the participation in any Federal, State, local, or tribal human trafficking task force operating in the district of the United States attorney; and
+  (B) the participation in any Federal, State, local, or tribal human trafficking task force operating in the district of the United States attorney; and

-  (D) any other efforts intended to enhance the level of coordination and cooperation, as determined by the Attorney General.
+  (C) any other efforts intended to enhance the level of coordination and cooperation, as determined by the Attorney General.

 (2) Case coordination within the Department of Justice, including specific integration, coordination, and collaboration, as appropriate, on human trafficking investigations between and among the United States attorneys, the Human Trafficking Prosecution Unit, the Child Exploitation and Obscenity Section, and the Federal Bureau of Investigation.